 - $95-per-month premium account with 4.25% APY available

 When Bluevine Is a Good Fit

-- Single-owner startups looking for a fee-free business checking account from an online-only provider: Bluevine has no monthly fees, minimum opening deposit requirement, and transaction fees.
+- You want to bank without a monthly fee: The Bluevine Business Checking account has no monthly fees, minimum opening deposit requirement, and transaction fees.
 It’s one of our top-recommended banks for startups and our leading free business checking accounts.

-- Businesses seeking fast approval for funding: Bluevine offers a quick and simple application process for its line of credit product, where businesses can easily get the funding they need within a day.
+- You need fast approval for funding: Bluevine offers a quick and simple application process for its line of credit product, where businesses can easily get the funding they need within a day.
 This is among the reasons it’s included in our guide to the top small business lines of credit.